 The company is virtually unique among large commercial organisations in the UK in that it adheres to a strict constitution originally devised by its founder as an "experiment in industrial democracy".
 The business is jointly owned by its 85,500 permanent employees, who are known as partners.
 There are no outside shareholders, and partners are rewarded with a wide range of social and financial benefits including a generous profit-share scheme.

 For the year to Jan 2018, gross sales rose 2% to £11.60bn, with net revenues up by the same amount to £10.20bn.
 However profit before Partnership bonuses, tax and exceptionals has remained under intense pressure, falling by 22% to £289m, while profit before PB and tax plunged by 67% to £178m.
 Those figures included a number of accounting charges relating to pension deficit as well as restructuring and redundancy costs and impairments.
 Each partner received a tax-free bonus equivalent to 5% of salary (down from 15% four years earlier), making a combined payout of £74m.
+However, that was the lowest such dividend paid by the group for more than 60 years, reflecting the fierce competition in the UK retail sector.

 Paula Nickolds replaced Andy Street as managing director of John Lewis in Jan 2017, becoming the first woman to lead that business.
 (Street went into politics, becoming Mayor of the West Midlands).
 Other senior executives at John Lewis include Dino Rocos (operations director) and Ed Connolly (interim trading director).